suvancha9866/TheBigShort/README.md

 Either the factors were negatively or positively correlated with each factor so we took the strongest negative or positive correlations and then ran a linear regression on the factors as predictors and the loan default being the outcome.

-There are some important factors to look at one of them is that the FFF - The overnight rates bank charge with each other to keep their reserves.
+There are some important factors to look at one of them is that the FFR - The overnight rates bank charge with each other to keep their reserves.
 B BPS- Bassis points 1 basis point is 0.01%
 NII - Net interest income, the income banks earn from their interest after direct expenses Loan Default - We took the amount where the loans have not been paid for more than 90 days.